lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/17-hello-nimble-serial/README.md

-# Chapter 1: Getting started &mdash; 17-hello-nimble-serial
+# Chapter 2: Node Programming Fundamentals &mdash; 17-hello-nimble-serial
 > illustrates how to leverage the `nimble` module for serial control

 ## Description